Maximize Your Sales Price by Identifying Hidden Assets

 During the free evaluation process with Five Star Business Brokers, probably the most important part for you as the owner of the business is identifying your hidden assets.
 This is because it will eventually give you a higher purchase price when you sell the business!

 A great example of this is government licenses that various healthcare companies hold.
 The administrative costs of getting certified by AHCA (Agency for Health Care Administration) and other government agencies for a home healthcare or durable medical equipment company, for example, are extremely high.
-The value of such a license must be accurately reflected in the asking price, but the value itself is not be just the costs that the owner incurred.
+The value of such a license must be accurately reflected in the asking price, but the value itself is not only the costs that the owner incurred.

 Hidden assets can sometimes include franchisee’s territory rights where the full territory is not being presently exploited by the current franchisee.
 This situation presents a great opportunity for a buyer because of all the untapped potential of the franchised territory.
 It is thus important to somehow include this value in the asking price, and ultimately in the purchase price.

 Other hidden assets can include a restaurant’s amazingly undervalued lease, or a retail store’s outstanding location (protected by a clause in its lease with a no-compete clause granted by the landlord) next to a large new residential development that is being built.
 A business must be closely scrutinized to understand all of the company’s hidden assets.
 Part of this discovery process can take place during the preparatory phase with the help of Five Star Business Brokers as discussed here: https://fivestarbusinessbrokers.com/preparing-your-business-for-sale-2/.

 Give Martin at Five Star Business Brokers a call today and let’s discuss the hidden assets of your business so that you can maximize the purchase price when it comes time to sell your business.